antoniomagherini99/FLOOD_group2/Logbook&Planning.md

 - Apostolos (2.5 h).
 1. Studying project's given dataset and python code.
 2. Realization of given dataset structure.
+- David (2 h).
+1. Studying reference papers + making initial notes for the report.

 19/12/2023
 - Apostolos and David meeting (0.5 h).
 1. Discussion about the given dataset structure.
 Discussion about Interaction Visualization and it's possible application on the project.
+- David (2.5 h).
+1. Exploration Interactive Visualization (using Vega-Altair) and its applicability on the project.

 - Apostolos (0.5h).
 1. Discussion with project's tutor about additional instructions, explanations and possible progress steps.